canonical/vanilla-framework/templates/docs/patterns/contextual-menu/design-guidelines.md

 ### Open

-Selecting (clicking) the main element that requires a secondary menu (button, link or navigation item) will open the contextual menu.
+Selecting (clicking) the main element that requires a secondary menu (button or link) will open the contextual menu.
 It can be open by default.

 ### Alignment